-- o SFSTs: - o preliminary breath tests.
+- o SFSTs; - o preliminary breath tests.

 Your decision involves a careful review of each of the observations you have made.

 Conduct a "mental summary" of the evidence collected during vehicle in motion, personal contact and pre-arrest screening.
 If all of the evidence, taken together, establishes probable cause to believe that DWI has been committed, you should arrest the suspect for DWI.
 Under no circumstances should you charge the suspect with a lesser offense instead of DWI if there is probable cause to believe that DWI has been committed.
 Any reduction of DWI to a lesser charge is the responsibility of the prosecutor or judge.

-IN INSTRUCTIONS: Complete the following sentences.
-1. The two major evidence gathering tasks of Phase Three are 2.
+V STRUCTIONS: Complete the following sentences.
+The two major evidence gathering tasks of Phase Three are 2.
 The major decision in Phase Three is 3.
-The entire DWI detection process culminates in

-4 Divided attention texts are minerally subject to 4.
-Divided attention tests require the subject to
+The entire DWI detection process culminates in Divided attention tests negative the subject to Divided attention tests require the subject to